shorepine/alles/getting-started.md

 ## Upgrade the firmware

 It's helpful to make sure your Alles speaker has the latest firmware.
-After you first set up wifi (and make sure your wifi can connect to the internet,) if you press the + button while the "joining wifi" tones are playing (before it plays the turn-on bleep), the speaker will connect to the internet and download the latest Alles speaker firmware right to the device, then reboot.
+After you first set up wifi (and make sure your wifi can connect to the internet,) if you turn off then on the speaker, then press the + button while the "joining wifi" tones are playing (before it plays the turn-on bleep), the speaker will connect to the internet and download the latest Alles speaker firmware right to the device, then reboot.
 It takes about a minute, and you'll hear a different repeating tone while it works.

 ## Control Alles